 Weaning is a Personal Choice

-The question of “when to wean?” is typically a personal one that can be influenced by so many factors!
+The question of “when to wean?” is typically a very personal question.
+So many factors can influence this as well!
 Fortunately, in the United States, a women’s right to breastfeed in public is protected in all 50 states.

 However, legal protection doesn’t protect mothers from social taboos.

-For example, in some cultures, women are discouraged from breastfeeding if there are disputes in the family (lest the milk becomes tainted by anger and affect the baby).
+For example, in some cultures, disputes within the family discourages women from breastfeeding (lest the milk becomes tainted by anger and affect the baby).

-In other cultures, such as Mongolia, breastfeeding in public is common and accepted.
+In other cultures, such as Mongolia, breastfeeding in public is common and acceptable.

-For some, colostrum (milk produced earliest on when you begin breastfeeding) is not given to the baby for fear that it is weaker.
+For some, colostrum (the milk produced earliest on when you begin breastfeeding) is not given to the baby for fear that it is weaker.

 Weaning: A Social Construct

 After the first birthday, AAP suggests continuing to breastfeed for as long as you and your baby are comfortable.
-AAP emphasizes that there has not been any developmental harm identified from breastfeeding an older child.
+AAP emphasizes that breastfeeding an older child causes no developmental harm.

 Some mothers will breastfeed a child into their toddler years and beyond.
 The Mayo Clinic states that most children worldwide are weaned between ages 2 and 4.